 If a Cuban man goes to a bar, he is expected to either order a beer or a shot of rum – straight.
 If he were to order a mojito, he would be called a maricón.
 This is no way means that he is a homosexual; only that he is less of a man according to the Cuban ideal of masculinity.

 The others I spoke to found the incident mildly amusing, with the word maricón being fairly innocuous.
 At the Esquina Caliente, when I asked one or two passers-by what they thought Yunel meant by using the word, they said that I would have to ask Yunel in order to know for sure.
 I was also told that maricón is used as buddy or pal, as is its derivative, marica (in Columbia, marica has no homosexual connotation whatsover).
 In Venezuela, according to Omar Vizquel and Ozzie Guillen, it is used as a normal greeting, such as ‘‘What’s up bro?
 What’s up dude?’
-Spanish-speakers neutralize homophobic slurs by using them affectionately, calling one another maricón just as they call each other “fatty” (gordito).
+Spanish-speakers neutralize slurs by using them affectionately, calling one another maricón just as they call each other “fatty” (gordito) or “ugly” (feo).
 Culturally, nicknames based on physical characteristics are of the utmost importance.
 The interpretation is all in the tone, and maricón is not an expression where a parallel can be drawn to a comparable phrase in English.
 As Jose Bautista said, it would be an ‘impossible task’ to explain the cultural context of the word.
 For an expert’s opinion, have a look at this Globe & Mail article written by a 72-year old Cuban-Canadian author.
 In Cuba, maricón is a context-driven word just like it is in the rest of Latin America.
 Attempting to place the word in a North American cultural context – and then apply a definitive meaning – is just not possible.

 Finally, a few minor notes.
 I attended a second game – this one a night game – that featured Industriales right-hander Odrisamer Despaigne.
 With the departures of Yunesky Maya, Aroldis Chapman, the semi-retirement of Pedro Luis Lazo and the retirement of Norge Vera, Despaigne is widely regarded as the second-best pitcher in Cuba, behind only Artemisa’s Yadier Pedroso.
 Despaigne finished last season with a 2.60 ERA with 128 strikeouts to 66 walks in 169.1 innings pitched.
 Last season was his 7th season and he is only 24 years old.
 With that said, Odisramer Despaigne was not at all impressive on the night I saw him.
 His fastball sits in the upper 80s and is straight.
-He lacks command of both his fastball and his mediocre secondary pitches, though this is not normally the case for him.
+He lacked command of both his fastball and his mediocre secondary pitches, though this is not normally the case for him.
 Despaigne is helped greatly by the fact that Cuban hitters swing at anything near the strike zone.
 If Despaigne is indeed one of the best pitchers to represent Cuba at the 2012 World Baseball Classic, the team is in trouble.